Durenlab/LINGER/docs/PBMC.md

   <img src="PBMCs_ttest.png" alt="Image" width="300">
 </div>

-Visulize the differential activity and expression.
-You can compare 2 different cell types and one cell type with other cell types.
-If you want to save the heatmap to outdit, please set 'save=True'.
+Visualize the differential activity and expression.
+You can compare 2 different cell types and one cell type with others.
+If you want to save the heatmap to output, please set 'save=True'.
 The output is 'box_plot'_+TFName+'_'+datatype+'_'+celltype1+'_'+celltype2+'.png'.

 ```python
 TFName='ATF1'